• Skip to primary navigation

 You won’t be able to access the internet, if the Google Chrome browser installed on your computer is coming up with “Server DNS address could not be found” error message.

-The reason for this problem on a Windows computer could be due to the DNS servers of your Internet service provider being busy, the Host cache being corrupted and other reasons.
+The reason for this problem on a Windows computer could be due to the DNS Client Service being switched OFF, DNS servers being busy, DNS Cache being corrupted and other reasons.

 Server DNS Address Could Not Be Found Error